OtavioBNery/Aphids-eggs-counter/README.md

-# BedBug-eggs-counter
+# aphids-eggs-counter
-Software made for counting BedBug eggs from images using computational vision powered by AI
+Software made for counting aphids eggs from images using computational vision powered by AI